Law Society of Ireland: History

-The current statutory basis for the Law Society is set out in the Solicitors Acts 1954 – 2002.
-In 1994, the Law Society's name was changed once more, this time the word "Incorporated" (in Irish: "Corpraithe") being omitted from its title.

 By the middle of the 1960s, the solicitors’ buildings at the Four Courts were proving inadequate for the expanding activities of the Society and outside premises were used for lectures for students.
 A special committee recommended the purchase of the premises of King's Hospital, Blackhall Place, described by renowned architectural historian, Maurice Craig, as "one of the most beautiful and, in its way, original" of Dublin's major buildings.
 Council member of the Law Society, Peter Prentice, proposed a motion at a special meeting of the Council on 3 July 1968 (seconded by John Jermyn) that the Society purchase the King's Hospital for the sum of IR£105,000.
 The motion was carried unanimously and a contract was subsequently executed.
 The Taoiseach Jack Lynch performed the official opening ceremony of the new headquarters on Wednesday 14 June 1978.

+In 1994, the Law Society's name was changed once more, this time the word "Incorporated" (in Irish: "Corpraithe") being omitted from its title.

 The Society pressed for many years for a change in the law so as to permit the appointment of solicitors in the Circuit Court and the High Court.
 The Courts and Court Officers Act 1995 allowed for the appointment of solicitors as judges to the Circuit Court.
 In July 1996, the government announced the appointment of solicitors John F Buckley, Frank O’Donnell and Michael White as judges of the Circuit Court – the first such appointments in the history of the State.
 The Courts and Court Officers Act 2002 provided that a person shall be qualified for appointment as a judge of the Supreme Court and the High Court by being, a practising barrister or practising solicitor of not less than 12 years’ standing.
 Shortly after its enactment, Michael Peart became the first practising solicitor to be appointed a judge of the High Court.
 Mr. Justice Peart is now a judge of the Court of Appeal as is Mr. Justice Garrett Sheehan.
 Current High Court judges include solicitors Max Barrett, Donald Binchy and Robert Eagar.

+The current statutory basis for the Law Society is set out in the Solicitors Acts 1954-2002.

 Functions

 The Law Society has a range of statutory and non-statutory functions.
-Its statutory functions under the Solicitors Acts relate to the education and admission of persons to the profession; regulatory and disciplinary matters and protection of solicitors' clients.
+Its statutory functions under the Solicitors Acts relate to the education and admission of persons to the profession; regulatory and disciplinary matters and the protection of solicitors' clients.
 The Law Society's non-statutory functions relate to the representation and provision of services to its members and protecting the public interest.

 Education

 A new Law School, built on premises adjoining the existing Blackhall Place headquarters, was officially opened by President Mary McAleese on 2 October 2000.
 The new library at Blackhall Place was also opened by President McAleese on the same day.
-The Society offers a number of Diplomas in Law, CPD Training, and in partnership with Northumbria University two Masters programmes, and a Professional Doctorate in Law.
+The Society offers a number of Diplomas in Law, CPD Training and, in partnership with Northumbria University, two Masters programmes, and a Professional Doctorate in Law.